-Americans regularly check their bank account and credit card statements for suspicious activity, but fewer than a third check various online accounts at least once a month, a study by credit bureau Experian finds.
+Americans regularly check their bank account and credit card statements for suspicious activity, but less than a third check various online accounts at least once a month, a study by credit bureau Experian finds

 In fact, more than a third of those polled said they never check their online credit monitoring account, and more than a quarter never check online card accounts.
 Less than a third said they check their online credit monitoring account, cards’ online accounts, credit reports or privacy policies of online accounts at least once a month.